-Professional Certificate in Advanced Public Engagement for Local Government
+Professional Certificate in Public Engagement For Local Government

 Through this program, mid-career professionals are prepared to lead a publicly-engaged organization by gaining a deep understanding of the context, purpose, and best practices for engaging residents in the decisions that affect their lives and communities.